daft-engineers/project/README.md

 # 22/03/2023

-Mathew: Got the audio callback generator merged.
+Matthew: Got the audio callback generator merged.
 Has done some work on the mixer, using templates.
 Added a timeout to the unit tests to fail after time rather than hanging forever.
 Currently working on testing, but strugling to get message passing working.
 Will continue working on that.

 James: Put together a prtotype for message passing.
 Will look at matthew's message passing thing and peraps doxygen.